What is this benefit?

 Who is eligible for this benefit?

-You are eligible if you are a valid cardholder of an eligible Visa card issued in the United States.
+You are eligible for this benefit if you are a valid cardholder of an eligible Visa Infinite card issued in the United States.

-Purchases made outside of the U.S. are covered as long as you purchased the item entirely with your eligible Visa card and the eligible item has a valid original manufacturer’s written U.S. repair warranty of three (3) years or less, store-purchased dealer warranty, or assembler warranty.
+Purchases made outside the U.S. are covered as long as they were made entirely with your eligible Visa Infinite card and meet the terms and conditions of the benefit.

 - Items purchased for resale, professional, or commercial use